davidikin45/crossblogs-dotnet-sa/README.txt

 Bugs Fixed
-1. ArticleController - public async Task<IActionResult> Get([FromRoute]int articleId)
+1. ArticleController - Returning ArticleModel from Post method
-2. GenericRepository - Delete method
+2. CommentController - Filtering by ArticleId in Get method
+3. GenericRepository - Fixing DeleteAsync
-3. CrossBlogDbContext - On delete of article cascade to comments
+4. CrossBlogDbContext - Changing it so on deletion of article, comments are cascade deleted.
-4. Article and ArticleModel Field Lengths
+5. Article and ArticleModel Field Lengths

 Challenge Statement